KC Streetcar: South to UMKC

-In August 2017, voters approved the formation of a transportation development district (TDD) to help fund the construction and operating cost of an 3.48 mi extension south towards UMKC.
+In August 2017, voters approved the formation of a transportation development district (TDD) to help fund the construction and operating cost of a 3.5 mi extension south towards UMKC.
 In December 2020, the Federal Transit Administration (FTA) announced it had awarded $174 million for the extension, with the remaining $177 million of funding coming from the expanded TDD.
 Groundbreaking occurred on April 6, 2022.
 In July 2023, Mayor of Kansas City Quinton Lucas called for transit-only lanes on Main Street as part of the work.
 On August 17, 2024, streetcars drove south of Pershing Road for the first time since 1957 during track testing for the new line.
 The new track was fully connected with the original track on October 22, 2024.
 The extension to UMKC opened on October 24, 2025.
+Following opening of the extension, ridership more than doubled – with residents and visitors praising the line.

 North to Riverfront

-In August 2017, the KC Port Authority announced plans to extend the line 3/4 mi north from the River Market toward the Missouri River, connecting to Berkley Riverfront Park and the Kansas City Current soccer stadium (CPKC Stadium).
+In August 2017, the KC Port Authority announced plans to extend the line 0.7 mi north from the River Market toward the Missouri River, connecting to Berkley Riverfront Park and the Kansas City Current soccer stadium (CPKC Stadium).
 The extension would be funded by the KC Port Authority, as well as by federal TIGER funding.
 In December 2020, $14.2 million was awarded by the FTA towards the extension, with additional funding required from local sources.
-A groundbreaking ceremony for the project took place on March 1, 2024, with completion anticipated to be in 2026.
+A groundbreaking ceremony for the project took place on March 1, 2024, with completion anticipated in 2026.
+By December 2025, construction had been completed and testing was underway.
+The extension opened on May 18, 2026, following a press conference.